ikoene/fork-cms-module-slideshow/README.md

 ** Version 2.0.0 **

+*This is a major release, meaning you shouldn't just upgrade by replacing the files.
+A complete reinstall is required.*

 - Update to Flexslider v2.2.2
 - Add thumbnail navigation
 - Add internal/external slide linking
 - Serialize slideshow settings
 - Add author to a slideshow
 - Slideshow settings are parsed to a separate javascript file
-- Better form validation overall
+- Better overall form validation
-- Add view button (only visible when module is added as block)
+- Add view button
 - Add DeleteImage action
 - Add direct image link on dataGrid overview
+- Refactor several methods in the model
 - Bugfix - dynamic link building based on title
 - Bugfix - delete all images from filesystem when deleting a gallery

-*This is a major release, meaning you shouldn't just upgrade by replacing the files.
-A complete reinstall is required.*

 ## Features